 The Fall River House was built as soon as the town was laid out and occupied on November 23, 1879, by its owner, George Bulkley.
 It had 15 rooms and cost $2,000 to build.
 It was the only hotel in the town fitted to meet the demands of commercial trade.

-The next building erected on the townsite was the residence of J. M. Edmiston, which was built by Andrew Bergstrom in October 1879.
+The next building erected on the townsite was the residence of J. M. Edmiston, which Andrew Bergstrom built in October 1879.
 This was soon followed by the hardware store of Romig Brothers and the Fall River House, built by George Bulkley, Secretary of the Town Company and one of the chief promoters of the town.
 About this time, a part of Beard’s Block, the post office building, and the residence of Albert Allen were removed from Charleston to Fall River.

-The same fall, W. D. Marr built a house and blacksmith shop, and a Mr. Reddington put up a livery stable.
+The same fall, W. D. Marr built a house and blacksmith shop, and Mr. Reddington built a livery stable.
 On January 29, 1880, the town received a post office with George Bulkley as Postmaster.
-The next month, the firm Ritz & Putnam opened the first general store.
+The next month, the firm Ritz & Putnam opened its first general store.
 The first physician in the new town was J. J. Lemon, who was soon followed by B. F. Pugh and Andrew Edmiston.
 A. M. Hunter, who came in 1881, was the first representative of the legal profession.

 St. Louis and San Francisco Railway ran their first train to Fredonia on the evening of Saturday, December 13, 1879, and the next day opened the depot and telegraph office.
 The first edition of the Fall River Times was issued in September 1881 by N. Powell, and the first school, a subscription school, began at about the same time, with B. F. McVey teaching the students.